ant-harr/Project_2_TradeReco/README.md

 -   Model dataset with decision variable and features (Bollinger, Simple Moving Average, EWM and Volatility Trend)

 -   Results Summary which shows the Root Mean Square and F1 Score assessment of two decision tree models - one with depth 3 and the other with depth 4.
-The prediction for the model woth lower RMSE score OR higher F1 Score is presented.
+The prediction for the model with lower RMSE score OR higher F1 Score is presented.

 # **Project Limitations**